Latest Blog: Welcome to Browsers & Bugbears

 • SRD 5.2 Rules Engine: The backbone of the newest version of 5e, built to handle all the nitty-gritty of the latest combat rules

-• All Classes to Level 3: Every SRD class is playable up to level 3, complete with their signature subclass
+• All Classes to Level 4: Every SRD class is playable through the first tier of play (levels 1-4), complete with their signature subclass

-• Premade & Basic Custom Characters: Use ready-to-go premade heroes or make simple tweaks to stats, AC, and level
+• Premade & Custom Built Characters: Use ready-to-go premade heroes or build your own using B&B's Create a Hero feature

-• AI Enemies (17 different foes so far): Simple-but-smart foes (video game AI, not LLM chatbot AI) to test your mettle.
+• AI Enemies (24 different foes for launch): Simple-but-smart foes (video game AI, not LLM chatbot AI) to test your mettle.
 They'll cast spells, use their unique actions and attacks, and even target your squishy wizard in the back if they can

 Where It's Headed